mongodb/docs/source/includes/measurements-process-options.rst

    * - ``<hostID>``
      - String
-     - The host ID of the server running the |service| MongoDB process for which to retrieve measurements.
+     - The host ID of the server running the |service| MongoDB process for which to retrieve metrics.
 You can obtain the host ID string with the :ref:`process list <mcli-cm-process-list-cmd>` command.
      - yes

    * - ``granularity``
      - String
-     - An ISO-8601-formatted time period that specifies the interval between measurement data points.
+     - An ISO-8601-formatted time period that specifies the interval between metric data points.
 For example, ``PT1M`` specifies 1-minute granularity.

        The following subset of ISO-8601-formatted time periods are